Rhood92/gambling-website-access-against-policy-scenario/README.md

 ### **4️⃣ Suspicious File Deletion – Possible Browser History Wipe**
 - At **4:11 PM**, a **FileDeleted event was recorded for Firefox-related files**.
 - The deleted file path suggests **temporary browser data cleanup**, but **direct deletion of browser history (`places.sqlite`) was not found**.
-- **This strongly suggests an attempt to cover tracks, it is to be noted that DeviceNetworkEvents logged him visiting the sites until approx 4:30 pm.**
+- **This strongly suggests an attempt to cover tracks, it is to be noted that DeviceNetworkEvents didn't log John visiting the sites until approx 4:30 pm.**

 ---